Emerald, Queensland: History

+The visitor information centre opened on 26 September 2005.

 In 2007, the Emerald Uniting Church was enlarged by the Uniting congregation at Fernlees when that church was closed.

 St Brigid's Catholic Primary School was established in 2014 by the Rockhampton Catholic Education Office.

-Ontrack School opened in February 2018.
+Ontrack College Emerald opened in February 2018 (originally called Ontrack Special Assistance College).
+It was established by the Emerald Christian College to support students who are disengaged from mainstream schooling.

 On 17 April 2020, the Queensland Government re-drew the boundaries of localities within the Central Highlands Region by replacing the locality of The Gemfields with three new localities of Rubyvale, Sapphire Central and Anakie Siding (around the towns of Rubyvale, Sapphire, and Anakie respectively).
 This included adjusting the boundaries of other existing localities in the Region to accommodate these changes; Emerald gained the north-eastern corner and eastern parts of The Gemfields but losing a small area on its western boundary to the new Anakie Siding, increasing the area of the locality from 611.1 to 844.9 km2.